-When I think of Happiness in Russia, I think of a country where people are unhappy due to their culturally learned pessimism.
+Therefore, when I think of happiness in Russia, I think of a country where people may be unhappy due to their culturally learned pessimism.

-Thus, I don’t say that I dislike Russia, that Russians don’t want to be happy, or that Russia was voted the unhappiest country in the world on some happiness scale (it is actually ranked #73 on World Happiness Report in 2020).
+Thus, I am not saying that I dislike Russia, that Russians do not want to be happy, or that Russia was voted the unhappiest country in the world on some happiness scale (it is ranked #74 out of 137 countries on the World Happiness Report in 2023).

-In fact, I believe that people learn this behaviour from each other, which is why we call it culture.
-It is passed from generation to generation, almost like Cold War mentality, and people live in a constant state of distrust, vigilance, and negativity toward each other and the government.
-They had to do so in the past if they wanted to survive.
+I must clarify that not all people are like this, but I have encountered enough individuals with this mindset to make me cautious.
+It seems that people learn this behavior from one another, which is why we refer to it as culture.
+It is passed down from generation to generation, almost like a Cold War mentality, and people live in a constant state of distrust, vigilance, and negative attitudes towards each other and the government.

 The Cold War Which Follows Russia to This Day

-In this book, the author reveals that many of the old and famous Russian writers, like Leo Tolstoy and Alexander Pushkin, wrote a lot about the negativity of times they lived in.
-In their times, writing was one of the few ways they could talk about negativity in their lives and state of affairs in Russia, without being persecuted.
+In this book, the author reveals that many famous Russian writers, like Leo Tolstoy and Alexander Pushkin, wrote about the negativity of their times.
+For them, writing was one of the few ways they could express their views on the negative aspects of their lives and the state of affairs in Russia, without being persecuted.

-To this day, Russians are born and raised on these popular old books, yet they rarely understand the context in which they were written.
-Overall, this means that some of the most popular books in Russian literature are written in a seriously negative undertone.
-Respectfully speaking, this reflects in national mentality and their culturally learned pessimism.
+To this day, Russians are born and raised on these popular old books, yet they often fail to understand the context in which they were written.
+As a result, some of the most popular books in Russian literature are infused with a seriously negative undertone.
+Consequently, this pessimistic outlook is reflected in the national mentality and their culturally learned pessimism.

 Doing Business in Russia